janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Solution

-The Philatelist framework proposes to standardize the collection, definitions of the quantities measured and meta data handling to provide a robust ground layer for telemetry collection.
+The Philatelist framework proposes to standardize the collection, definitions of the quantities measured and meta data handling to provide a robust ground layer for telemetry collection on the Controller side.
 The architecture defines a few interfaces, but allows great freedom in the implementations with its plug-in architecture.
 This allows flexibility enough that any kind of quantity can be measured, any kind of collection protocol and mechanism employed, and the telemetry data flows aggregated using any kind of operation.

 To do this, YANG is used both to describe the quantities being measured, as well as act as the framework for the metadata management.
-Note that the use of YANG here does not limit the architecture to devices supporting traditional YANG-based transport protocols.
-YANG is used to describe the data, regardless of which format it arrives in.
+Note that the use of YANG here does not limit the architecture to devices or sources supporting traditional YANG-based transport protocols.
+YANG is used to describe the data, regardless of which format, protocol or source it arrives from.

 Initially developed in context of the Power and Energy Efficiency work (POWEFF), the authors realized both the potential and the need for this collection and aggregation architecture to become a general framework for collection of a variety of metrics.

 There is not much point in knowing the "cost side" of a running system (as in energy consumption or CO2e-emissions) if that cannot be weighed against the "value side" delivered by the system (as in transported bytes, VPN connections, music streaming hours, or number of cat videos, etc.), which means traditional performance metrics will play an equally important role in the collection.

+## YANG-based Telemetry Outlook

+Much work has already gone into the area of telemetry, YANG, and their intersection.
+E.g.
+{{I-D.draft-ietf-opsawg-collected-data-manifest-03}},
+{{I-D.draft-claise-netconf-metadata-for-collection-03}} and
+{{I-D.draft-netana-nmop-yang-message-broker-integration-00}} come to mind.
+We (the POWEFF authoring team) would like to work with the authoring teams of these drafts to align our joint work.
+We believe this work generally fits well with the principles outlined in the Network Telemetry Framework {{RFC9232}}.

+Many essential data sources in real world deployments do not support any YANG-based interfaces, and that situation is expected to remain for the forseable future, which is why we find it important to be able to ingest data from free form (often REST-based) interfaces, and then add the necessary rigor on the Collector level.
+Then output the datastreams in formats that existing, mature tools can consume directly.

+A couple of collection source examples, just to stimulate the imagination:

+* SYSLOG {{RFC5424}}

+* EMAN MIBs over SNMP {{RFC7603}}

+* DMTF's Redfish REST API {{Redfish}} (no endorsement)

+* Proprietary REST APIs, e.g. {{Sensor_Service_Methods}} (no endorsement)

+* YANG-Push {{RFC8641}}

+In particular, this draft depends on the mapping of YANG-based structures to the typical TSDB tag-based formats described in {{I-D.draft-kll-yang-label-tsdb-00}}.

+For the evolution of the YANG-based telemetry area, we believe this approach, combining pragmatism in the telemetry data stream interfaces with rigor and transparency regarding the data content, is key.
+We would like to make this work fit in with the works of others in the field.

 ## The Philatelist Name